 Average Solvency Ratio Used to Determine Funding Requirements

-The actuarial report should include a solvency balance sheet showing the adjusted solvency asset amount and solvency liabilities at the valuation date and at the date of the previous actuarial report.
-If defined contribution elements are present, then the related assets and liabilities should be shown separately.
+The actuarial report should include a solvency balance sheet showing the adjusted solvency asset amount (which is the product of the average solvency ratio and solvency liabilities), the solvency liabilities, and the excess or deficiency at the valuation date and at the date of the previous actuarial report.
+If the actuarial report includes information with respect to a defined contribution component then the related assets and liabilities should be shown separately.

 A reconciliation of the going concern valuation results is considered useful disclosure in an actuarial report, allowing the reader to understand the sources of changes in the financial position of the plan since the last valuation in the previous actuarial report and to assess the reasonableness of the actuarial assumptions.
 The reconciliation would generally show